Workiva/dart_codemod/README.md

 To facilitate the creation of more complex codemods, two additional pieces are provided by this library:

-- Aggregate multiple suggestors into a single suggestor with `AggregateSuggestor`:
+- Aggregate multiple suggestors into a single suggestor with `aggregate()`:

     ```dart
     import 'dart:io';